Pressure grows on France after Champions League CCTV footage deleted

 “Yesterday’s information that the images would not be kept for one month, but only a few days, led us to ask for them,” Bobigny prosecutors, in charge of the investigation into fake tickets, said.

-The State de France is allowed to store CCTV footage for a maximum of 30 days, but the servers only have the capacity to store them for seven or eight.
+The Stade de France is allowed to store CCTV footage for a maximum of 30 days, but the servers only have the capacity to store them for seven or eight.

-On Twitter French police said Thursday the images taken by the Stade de France cameras may no longer exist but that the police still had their images.
+On Twitter French police said Thursday the images taken by the Stade de France cameras may no longer exist but they still had their images.

 -‘State scandal’-